Here are some of The School of Journalism FAQs. If you still want to know more, email [email protected] or call 0203 026

-The toolkit will include a national press card to help you land stories that other trainees can only dream of, an Apple Ipad loaded with essential multimedia apps to be used during your mobile video lessons and to build that all-important portfolio, and a dictaphone to help you master interviewing before you’ve passed shorthand.
+The toolkit will include an Apple iPad loaded with essential multimedia apps to be used during your mobile video lessons and to build that all-important portfolio, and a dictaphone to help you master interviewing before you’ve passed shorthand.

 Can everyone write for Mancunian Matters/ South West Londoner during their studies?

 What is the NCTJ and is the course NCTJ accredited?

-The National Council for the Training of Journalists administers the industry’s gold-standard qualification for aspiring reporters in the UK.
-And most journalism jobs require the NCTJ qualification, including 100 words per minute Teeline shorthand.
+The National Council for the Training of Journalists (NCTJ) administers the industry’s gold-standard qualification for aspiring reporters in the UK.
+Most journalism jobs require the NCTJ qualification, including 100 words per minute Teeline shorthand.

 To get gold standard you need to achieve A-C grades in all your exams and pass 100 words per minute Teeline shorthand.

 In addition to the research and analysis elements of your BA (Hons) in Journalism, you will study the core elements of the NCTJ curriculum: journalism ethics, news reporting, Teeline shorthand, media law, public affairs, production journalism, sports journalism and video journalism for online.

 Can I work in magazines and broadcast as well as newspapers and online?

-Our News Associates journalism graduates move on to a wide range of roles, including magazine feature writers, presenters and videographers, as well as news reporters and foreign correspondents.
+Our News Associates journalism graduates move on to a wide range of roles in journalism, including magazine feature writers, presenters and videographers, as well as news reporters and foreign correspondents.
 See our list of recent trainee job destinations here.

 You’ll also leave qualified for a whole range of jobs which require strong writing and communication skills, such as publishing, PR and communications, and marketing roles.